-The parameters npages and nsystems of the preamble (cf. Section B 3) determine the layout of the score, either by fixing the total number of pages and systems, or by setting the average number of bars per system, then using a number of systems consistent with that, and finally calculating the number of pages based on an assumed number of staves per system.
-With no further instructions, PMX will attempt to distribute all the music evenly over the total number of systems, and then spread the systems evenly over the specified number of pages.
+The parameters npages and nsystems of the preamble (cf. Section B 3) determine the layout of the score, either by fixing the total number of pages and systems, or by setting the average number of bars per system.
+With no further instructions, PMX will attempt to distribute all the music evenly over the total number of systems, and then spread the systems evenly over the specified number of pages, either specified or determined by default (with npages=0).

 You can change the average 'crowdedness' by changing the preamble parameters.
-Once this is satisfactory, you can exercise finer, more local control by forcing (i.e., manually inserting) line or page breaks at exactly the places you want them to be.
+Once this is satisfactory, you can exercise finer, more local control by forcing, i.e. manually inserting, line or page breaks at exactly the places you want them to be.
 You may also want movement breaks, and PMX has a convenient way of doing that, in the process dealing easily with such 'housecleaning' chores as indenting the first system of the new movement, reprinting the time signature, resetting the bar number counter, and other details to be discussed below.